JainamChoudhari16/Area-Price-Prediction-Model/README.md

   ```

 By following these steps, you will be able to visualize the data, train the model, and interact with it through a GUI to predict house prices.

----

-Feel free to customize this README further based on your project's specific details and requirements.